Managing and Using MariaDB Databases in ServBay

 sqlCREATE DATABASE mydatabase_servbay;

-1It’s recommended to use descriptive names for your databases, such as
+1It's recommended to use descriptive database names, such as

 mydatabase_servbay

-sql-- Create a new user, for example 'servbay-demo', with a password CREATE USER 'servbay-demo'@'localhost' IDENTIFIED BY 'a_strong_password'; -- Grant all privileges on the specific database to the user GRANT ALL PRIVILEGES ON mydatabase_servbay.* TO 'servbay-demo'@'localhost'; -- Refresh privileges for changes to take effect immediately FLUSH PRIVILEGES;
+sql-- Create a new user, e.g., servbay-demo with a specified password CREATE USER 'servbay-demo'@'localhost' IDENTIFIED BY 'a_strong_password'; -- Grant all privileges on a specific database to the user GRANT ALL PRIVILEGES ON mydatabase_servbay.* TO 'servbay-demo'@'localhost'; -- Refresh privileges to apply changes immediately FLUSH PRIVILEGES;

 1